Your Health Matters

 Today, your health matters more than ever.
 It affects your performance at work, your relationships with your loved ones, and your day-to-day happiness.
 Whether your issue is musculoskeletal pain, headaches, hormonal issues, or digestive complaints, I hope to be of help to you.
 I offer both traditional acupuncture and dry needling.
 In addition to performing acupuncture, I do research on my client’s issues and look at the biomedical processes that might be at play.
 I work hard to help you find answers so that together we can make the most progress possible.
 If you have questions, please feel free to call or e-mail me.

 Your First Visit

-To schedule an appointment, you may use my online scheduling tool to book your own appointment by clicking on the button below; you can call me at (541) 754-1717, or you may use the contact form below to send me a message.
+I offer online scheduling through Genbook.
+You can view appointment availability and make an appointment by clicking on the button below, or you can call me at (541) 754-1717 or use the contact form to send me a message.
 Please note that the office phone number is a landline, so it does not accept texts.

 My hours are:

 Thursdays: 8:30 – 8:30

 Fridays: 8:30 – 5:30

 I am open some Saturdays from 10:00 to 4:00.